 Internal rods make it harder to inspect the tank interior for structural issues, requiring specialized tools or methods for monitoring.

-As tank size increases, internal tie rod systems become more complex and expensive compared to external reinforcement options.
+As tank size increases, the internal tie rod system becomes more complex and expensive compared to external reinforcement options.

 Why Choose External Tie Rods Over Internal Tie Rods?

-External tie rods are mounted outside the tank, keeping the interior completely free for storage, cleaning, and maintenance.
+The external tie rod system is mounted outside the tank, keeping the interior completely free for storage, cleaning, and maintenance.

-Installation is straightforward, and maintenance or adjustments can be done without opening or dismantling the tank.
+Installation of the external tie rod system is straightforward, and maintenance or adjustments can be done without opening or dismantling the tank.

 External tie rods effectively counteract wall bulging and distribute stress evenly, especially in large-capacity tanks.